Fort George, Guernsey: History

 The area occupied by the fort was excellent corn fields but with one and a half regiments moved into the island as defence following the start of the American War of Independence, were used by the military before the construction of the current fort.
-In 1775/6 an epidemic amongst highland soldiers stationed at the fort area decimated the unit and the disease spread to civilians in neighbouring parishes.
+In 1775 and 1776 an epidemic amongst highland soldiers stationed at the fort area decimated the unit and the disease spread to civilians in neighboring parishes.
 The old fort was in a poor state and General Charles Grey, 1st Earl Grey, Governor of Guernsey from 1797 to 1807 was having difficulty persuading the island to improve its defences.
 In 1798 in frustration, he ordered the part built a fort to be demolished so as not to give potential invaders a haven, it was not destroyed and construction work continued.

-The design was that of a Star fort with a bastioned trace.
+The design was that of a star fort with a bastioned trace.
 A detached redoubt, Fort Irwin, was linked to the fort.
 To seaward the Clarence Battery was constructed.

 On 27 March 1783, there was a mutiny in Guernsey by 500 regular soldiers, mainly Irish soldiers in the recently created 104th Regiment, who were in winter quarters in Fort George, caused possibly by some discharged men from the recently disbanded 83rd Regiment who had just been sent to join the 104th on the island.
 The soldiers demanded that the fort gates be left open so they could come and go as they pleased, however, whilst this was agreed the soldiers inside the fort a few days later fired at their officers forcing them to withdraw from the fort.
 Both the 18th Regiment (the Royal Irish) and the Guernsey Militia turned out with 6 pieces of artillery.
 Volleys of shots were fired by the rebels, but when the militia outflanking the rebels, they surrendered.
 The Government of Guernsey gave a public thanks to the 18th Regiment and militiamen, awarding them 100 guineas.
 Two men were wounded, 36 ringleaders arrested.
 In April the 104th Regiment was transferred to Southampton and disbanded there in May.